hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 {{< figure src="grpo.png" caption="Comparison between PPO and GRPO, taken from [DeepSeek Math](https://arxiv.org/abs/2402.03300) paper.
 The Value model (also called the Critic) is omitted, and the advantage is calculated from group statistics rather than per-sample scores." invertible="true" >}}

 While I was writing this blog post, Nathan Lambert published an excellent post analyzing GRPO, its main pitfalls, and ways to address them: [*Recent reasoning research: GRPO tweaks, base model RL, and data curation*](https://www.interconnects.ai/p/papers-im-reading-base-model-rl-grpo).
-During AIMO2, our team was already aware of these issues and we applied techniques from several papers to mitigate them.
+During the model training period, our team was already aware of these issues and we applied techniques from several papers to mitigate them.

 ### Length Bias